SliceGX: Layer-wise GNN Explanation with Model-slicing

-\sstab (2) For \textbf{Q2}, existing \gnn explainers~\cite{ying2019gnnexplainer,yuan2021explainability,huang2022graphlime,schlichtkrull2020interpreting,gui2023flowx} such as \gnnexp~\cite{ying2019gnnexplainer} (see Related Work) provide factual or counterfactual subgraph explanations that are ``faithful'' to the label.
-However, they typically only explain the final output and struggle to adapt to an intermediate layer as derived for \textbf{Q1}.
-Moreover, the contributions of the nodes and edges can vary across layers.
-Indeed, the subgraphs $G^1_s$ and $G_s$ at layer $1$ and $2$ (in Fig.~\ref{intro}) highlight different influences and feature structures responsible for its local ``fraud'' and ``benign'' predictions, respectively.
+\sstab (2) For \textbf{Q2}, existing \gnn explainers~\cite{ying2019gnnexplainer,yuan2021explainability,huang2022graphlime,schlichtkrull2020interpreting,gui2023flowx} such as GNNExplainer~\cite{ying2019gnnexplainer} (see Related Work) provide factual or counterfactual subgraph explanations that are ``faithful'' to the label.
+However, they typically focus on the final output and do not adapt naturally to intermediate layers as derived for \textbf{Q1}.
+The influential subgraph at layer 1, $G^1_s$, can differ substantially from that at layer 2, $G_s$ (in Figure~\ref{intro}), reflecting distinct local influences and feature structures that explain the layer-specific predictions.

-\sstab (3) To answer \textbf{Q3}, one needs to also necessarily annotate the explanation structures by distinguishing between influencing nodes and edges that contribute most to the output at targeted layers and those that are only ``connecting'' and merely propagating such influence during the inference.
+\sstab (3) To answer \textbf{Q3}, one needs to also necessarily annotate the explanation structures by distinguishing between influencing nodes and edges that contribute most to the output at targeted layers and those that are only “connecting” and merely propagating such influence during the inference.
 For example, the graph $G_s$ may indicate that the first mistake is due to accumulated influence from a majority of ``benign'' 2-hop neighbors of $v_t$ at layer $2$, while an adjacent edge of $v_t$ merely propagates this influence (e.g., node $3$ propagates information from node $4$), hence suggesting further investigation for the ``How'' question \textbf{Q3}.
-Traditional \gnn explainers do not bear such annotated expressiveness. \end{example}

-The above example calls for a layer-wise explanation framework for \gnns.
-Such a framework should efficiently generate layer-wise explanations that are consistent and concise for the results at intermediate layers of interests during \gnn inference.
-We aim to address the following questions: (1) {\em How to define explanation structures for layer-wise \gnn explanations?} (2) {\em How to measure the explainability of layer-wise explanations?} and (3) {\em How to efficiently generate layer-wise \gnn explanations?}.
-None of the current \gnn explainability methods fully address these questions.
+Prior \gnn explainers generally do not separate these roles. \end{example} The above example calls for a layer-wise explanation framework for \gnns that can efficiently produce concise, consistent explanations for intermediate-layer outputs during inference.
+We aim to address the following questions: (1) {\em How to define explanation structures for layer-wise \gnn explanations?} (2) {\em How to measure the explainability of layer-wise explanations?} and (3) {\em How to efficiently generate layer-wise \gnn explanations?} Existing \gnn explainability methods do not fully answer these questions.